-According to these statistics, the University of Chicago only accepts students who are at the very top of their field.
-Students at the University of Chicago have numerous possibilities to participate in research and receive a well-rounded education in the subject matter of their choice across all three levels of study: major, minor, and concentration.
+These figures reflect the University of Chicago’s commitment to accepting only those students who excel in their field.
+Opportunities for students to engage in research and receive a comprehensive education in their chosen subjects are abundant at all three levels of study: major, minor, and concentration.

 Since its establishment in 1890, the University of Chicago has been responsible for the establishment of a variety of noteworthy customs.